 Back in 1932, at the fifth annual Oscars ceremony, the voting rules were different than they are today.
 If a nominee received an achievement that came within three votes of the winner, then that achievement (or person) would also receive an award.
 Actor Fredric March had one more vote than competitor Wallace Beery, but because the votes were so close, the Academy honored both of them.
 (They beat the category’s only other nominee, Alfred Lunt.)
-March won for his performance in horror film Dr. Jekyll and Mr. Hyde (female writer Frances Marion won Best Screenplay for the film), and Beery won for The Champ, which was remade in 1979 with Ricky Schroder and Jon Voight.
+March won for his performance in horror film Dr. Jekyll and Mr. Hyde, and Beery won for The Champ (writer Frances Marion won Best Screenplay for the film), which was remade in 1979 with Ricky Schroder and Jon Voight.
 Both Beery and March were previous nominees: Beery was nominated for The Big House and March for The Royal Family of Broadway.
 March won another Oscar in 1947 for The Best Years of Our Lives, also a Best Picture winner.
 Fun fact: March was the first actor to win an Oscar for a horror film.

 2. BEST DOCUMENTARY SHORT SUBJECT // 1950